 Acute compartment syndrome is a sudden onset of the condition and is typically experienced after a trauma, such as a fracture or a gunshot wound.
 Symptoms include:

-This version of the syndrome develops over a long period due to repetitive motion such as exercise in the form of swimming, tennis, or running.
+This version of the syndrome develops over a long period due to repetitive motion, such as exercise in the form of swimming, tennis, or running.
 Chronic (exertional) compartment syndrome is more difficult to diagnose because it happens over a long period of time.
-It is marked by pain or cramping during physical exertion, which usually subside when the exercise stops.
+It is marked by pain or cramping during physical exertion, which usually subsides when the exercise stops.

 Look out for these six symptoms if you experience pain during physical activity: